ashokstelmec/Parent_child-_data_Transfer/README.md

 We can pass data from parent to child through `PROPS`, Whether data is variable or function, or objects or arrays or string or anything.

 ## From Child to parent :
-We can pass data from child to its parent only through the argument of a function whose definition is defined in the parent component itself.
+We can pass data from child to its parent only through the `ARGUMENT` of a `FUNCTION` whose definition is defined in the parent component itself.